Easements affecting school land

 - the council wants to put a footpath across your school grounds.

-We will need to confirm with you that the easement won’t have a negative impact on the school.
+We'll need to confirm with you that the easement won’t have a negative impact on the school.
 For example; underground pipes might provide improved services but could affect where you can put new buildings.
-We will consult with you during the process to ensure that where identifiable, negative impacts are mitigated.
+We'll consult with you during the process to ensure that where identifiable, negative impacts are mitigated.

 Getting an easement over a neighbour’s land